Bassingbourn Barracks: Re-opening

-In December 2018 Bassingbourn Barracks was reopened as home to the Mission Training and Mobilisation Centre (MTMC), a unit responsible for training troops for operations abroad.
-MTMC had re-located from Risborough Barracks, Shorncliffe Army Camp and Lydd Ranges in Kent.
-Construction work began in 2019 to allow other elements of MTMC to relocate from Chetwynd Barracks in Chilwell to Bassingbourn Barracks.
+In December 2018, Bassingbourn Barracks was reopened as home to the Mission Ready Training Centre (MRTC), a unit responsible for training troops for operations abroad.
+MRTC combines the Mission Training and Mobilisation Centre, previously based at Shorncliffe Camp in Folkestone, with the Mission Training and Mobilisation Centre (Individual), previously based at Chetwynd Barracks in Nottingham.

+Units undertake a series of training activities culminating in a Mission Rehearsal Exercise (MRX).
+During the MRX, soldiers practise scenarios they may encounter during their operational tour, including; vehicle patrols, speaking with the local population, treating casualties, and dealing with suspected IEDs (Improvised Explosive Devices).

 Tower Museum, Bassingbourn

 Opened in 1974, the Tower Museum, Bassingbourn is located in the original pre-war air traffic control (ATC) tower (watch office) of RAF Bassingbourn.
 The museum is focused on the history of the airfield during the Second World War and the men and women of the RAF and USAAF who trained and worked there during that war.
 Exhibits include photographs, documents and military artefacts about the RAF, USAAF and the 91st Bombardment Group.
 The museum is currently closed.

 In popular culture

 Bassingbourn Barracks was used for location filming of the movie Full Metal Jacket in 1985 standing-in for the Marine Corps Recruit Depot Parris Island, South Carolina.
 Some of the Vietnam scenes were filmed at Bassingbourn, and palm trees imported for the film were left on site and could be seen for a period of time after filming.
 British Army recruits based at Bassingbourn during the filming were used as extras.